ibm-maximo-dev/maximo-wotrack-android-sample/README.md

 val resultList = mutableListOf<JsonObject>() // Creates an empty list to hold JsonObject instances. workOrderSet.paging(true) // Enable pagination. workOrderSet.pageSize(PAGE_SIZE) // Set the page size.
-// Use OSLC query syntax to skip tasks and only fetch Work Orders that are "Waiting for Approval" workOrderSet.where("spi:istask=0 and spi:status='WAPPR'") workOrderSet.orderBy("spi:wonum") // Ordering by Work Order Number workOrderSet.fetch() var i = 0
+// Use the following query to skip tasks and only fetch Work Orders that are "Waiting for Approval" workOrderSet.where("spi:istask=0 and spi:status=\"WAPPR\"") workOrderSet.orderBy("spi:wonum") // Ordering by Work Order Number workOrderSet.fetch() var i = 0